Biodiversity net gain: mandatory provisions

 By Nicole Wright | 14.02.24

-This week, the mandatory biodiversity net gain provisions of the Environment Act 2021 in relation to major sites came into force.
+This week, the mandatory BNG provisions of the Environment Act 2021 in relation to major sites came into force.
 All new ‘major’ development for which planning permission is granted must now deliver a 10% net gain of biodiversity.
 The same rules will come into force for ‘small’ developments from 1 April 2024.

 What do the new BNG rules mean?